How To Part Exchange Your Car: The Definitive Guide

 What do car dealers look for with part exchange?

-Whilst it’s generally a good idea to not PX your old car unless you have to, if your old car is very beaten-up or has mechanical issues it is worth considering – simply, as the convenience is likely to override the potential financial rewards.
+Whilst it’s generally a good idea to not PX your old car unless you have to, if your old car is dented, needs scrapping or has mechanical issues it’s worth considering – simply, as the convenience is likely to override the potential financial rewards.

-Any dealer worth his salt is likely to test your old car and look at the bodywork, before giving you a price.
-Your car will probably end up in an auction, so the dealer will know what is liable to get a decent return – and what won’t.
+Any dealer worth his salt is likely to test drive your old car and look at the bodywork, before giving you a price.
+Your car will probably end up in an auction, so the dealer will know what’s liable to get a decent return – and what won’t.

 When it comes to your car’s condition, it’s not always the big stuff that will make a difference either.
 Small scratches, scuffs, chips and dents will all naturally contribute to a lower value and offer.

 Even the most superficial damage will make a resale more difficult and cause the dealer to take this into account (or, at least, use it as a reason) when making an offer in order to minimise their own risk.